IBM/cloud-native-starter/workshop/00-prerequisites.md

 $ ./iks-scripts/create-iks-cluster.sh
 ```

-_Note:_ The creation of the cluster can take up to **20 minutes**.
+_Note:_ Creating a cluster can take up to **20 minutes**.
 You can verify the cluster in the IBM Cloud, as we see in the image below:

 ![ibm-cloud-cluster](images/ibm-cloud-cluster.png)

-* **add Istio**
+* **Adding Istio**

 The IBM Kubernetes Service has an option to install a managed Istio mesh into a Kubernetes cluster.
 Unfortunately, the Lite Kubernetes Cluster we created in the previous step does not meet the hardware requirements for a managed Istio.
-Hence we manually install an Istio demo or evaluation version.
+Hence, we manually install an Istio demo or evaluation version.

 These are the instructions to install Istio.
 For this workshop we are using **Istio 1.1.5**.